Francisco Bilbao

 Francisco Bilbao Barquín ([fɾanˈsisko βilˈβao]; 19 January 1823 – 9 February 1865) was a Chilean writer, philosopher and liberal politician.
+He was one of the leaders of the unsuccessful revolt against the Chilean government in 1851.

 Early life

 Francisco Bilbao Barquin was born in Santiago on 9 January 1823 to Rafael Bilbao Beyne and Argentina Mercedes Barquín.
 His father, an opponent of Diego Portales, was exiled to Lima, Peru in 1829.
 In Peru he studied astronomy, sciences and music, and also practiced swimming and gymnastics.
 He returned to Santiago in 1839 and studied at the Instituto Nacional, taking courses including public law, constitutional law, Latin and philosophy, although he did not earn a degree.
 His teachers included Andrés Bello and José Victorino Lastarria.